Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents

-Finally, the selected goal $g_t$ will be executed by the low-level multi-task \textbf{controller}.
-The controller is denoted as a goal-conditioned policy $\pi(a|s,g)$ for decision-making, which can map the current state $s_t$ to action $a_t$ conditioned on goal $g_t$.
-The policy $\pi$ can be trained by reinforcement learning~\cite{ppo} or imitation learning~\cite{vpt} methods.

-However, the initial plan $P_0$ is difficult to execute successfully in one shot, because it often contains errors.
-For example, the goal can not be finished only with a wooden pickaxe .
-When failure pops up, \textbf{Descriptor} will summarize the current state $s_t$ and execution outcome of the most recent goal into text $d_t$ and send it to the LLM.
-The LLM will first try to locate the errors in the previous plan $P_{t-1}$ by \textbf{self-explanation}, e.g., the goal need to be executed with a stone pickaxe .
+As described in Section~\ref{sec:background}, a controller is then invoked to execute the provided sub-goals sequentially through a goal-conditioned policy $\pi (a \mid s, g)$.
+However, the initial plan provided by the planner often contains errors, which results in execution failures of the controller.
+For example, the goal can not be finished only with a wooden pickaxe as shown in Figure~\ref{fig:pipeline}.
+When failure pops up, the \textit{descriptor} will summarize the current state $s_t$ and execution outcome of the most recent goal into text $d_t$ and send it to the LLM.
+The LLM will first try to locate the errors in the previous plan $P_{t-1}$ by \textit{self-explanation}, e.g., the goal need to be executed with a stone pickaxe .
 Then it will re-plan the current task $T$ and generate a revised plan $P_t$ according to the explanation.
-In this process, the LLM is also treated as an \textbf{Explainer} in addition to the \textbf{Planner} role.
-The Descriptor, Explainer, and Planner will be detailed in Section~\ref{sec:descriptor}. -0.2in
+In this process, the LLM is also treated as an \textit{explainer} in addition to the \textit{planner} role.
+The Descriptor, Explainer, and Planner will be detailed in Section~\ref{sec:descriptor}.